itzkanta/CLassification_logistics_regression/README.md

 <br>
 #Conclusion<br>
 The project demonstrates a complete implementation of a classification problem using Logistic Regression.
 It covers the essential stages of a machine learning pipeline, form preprocessing to model evaluation, while also comparing the results with Random Forest and Support Vector Machine classifiers to better understand model performance.<br>
-# Author : Kanta Chaudhary
+# Author : Kanta Chaudhary<br>
+Aspiring Data Scientist | Python Enthusiast | Learning Data Science through hands-on projects and sharing my journey on GitHub.